April 18, 2022 01:50 PM | by Farida Abdel Malek

 Food Ideas to Help You Have a Little Touch of Easter in Ramadan

-Since soup is already an essential part of Ramadan's Iftar, making it a little fishy on Easter Day will be a nice addition...
+Since soup is already an essential part of Ramadan's Iftar, going with seafood soup on Easter Day will be a nice addition...

 Here's a recipe by Nora El-Sadat you can try out.